Helping children to make the transition to Year 7

 Professor Julian Elliott, an educational psychologist at Durham University, says: "For many children, secondary school represents a step towards autonomy and the whole process of growing up and leaving childhood behind."

-Here are just a few ways that children’s fears can be allayed as they move from Key Stage 2 to Key Stage 3:
+How can you help children to overcome their fears as they move from Key Stage 2 to Key Stage 3?

-- Talk in positive terms about their new school, highlighting facilities, trips etc even if it wasn’t your first choice.
+- Talk in positive terms about their new school, highlighting facilities, trips and other top aspects, even if it wasn't your first choice of school.

-- Practice taking the route to their new school before their first day, and iron out any concerns they may have.
+- Practice taking the route to their new school before their first day, ironing out any concerns they may have.

 - If possible, create a homework space at home that includes a good quality desk.
 Activities to help children focus will also ensure that they maintain their concentration levels.